turingschool-examples/challenges/active_record_and_database_design.markdown

 * Create a navbar in your layout that includes clickable links for each status.
 The link should go to a `/statuses/:id` route that renders a view with all tasks associated with that status.
 * Change out the sqlite database for a postgres database.

+### 2) Traffic Spy

+* Read through Traffic Spy assignment
+* Transfer project requirements to stories and insert into a project management tool like Waffle
+* Begin thinking about how to design your schema